-Perhaps we can find answers in the pages of the Christian bible.
-According to the book of Mark (4:11-12), it sounds like the function of these parables was to confuse his listeners to ensure that most would go to hell.
+Perhaps we can find answers in the pages of the Christian bible itself.
+According to the book of Mark (4:11-12), it sounds like the function of these parables was to confuse his listeners so that most of them would go to hell.

 4:11 And he said unto them, Unto you it is given to know the mystery of the kingdom of God: but unto them that are without, all these things are done in parables:So it is kind of a test.
 Fail it, and off to hell with you.
 Sounds like a great guy, that Jesus.
 Maybe it is a good thing he probably never lived.